Flutura Achieves AWS Energy Competency Status

-HOUSTON, Dec.
-14, 2021 /PRNewswire/ -- Flutura Decision Sciences and Analytics announced today that it has achieved Amazon Web Services (AWS) Energy Competency status.
+BANGALORE, India, Dec.
+15, 2021 /PRNewswire/ -- Flutura Decision Sciences and Analytics announced today that it has achieved Amazon Web Services (AWS) Energy Competency status.
 This designation recognizes that Flutura has demonstrated deep expertise helping customers leverage AWS to build, implement, and integrate technology to enable the transformation of complex business and operational systems.

 AWS is enabling scalable, flexible, and cost-effective solutions from startups to global enterprises.
 To support the seamless integration and deployment of these solutions, AWS established the AWS Competency Program to help customers identify AWS Partners with deep industry experience and expertise.